-When did how many, and what level, of sports our kids play determine the worth of our children?
-If your child plays rep sports are they really any better than the next child?
+When did how many, and at what level, of sports our kids play to determine the worth of our children?
+If your child plays rep sports, are they really any better than the next child?
 Where did this stigma originate?

 What if we learned to slow down, let our kids be kids.
 Perhaps what’s really important will start to fall into place.
 Right now, our kids are drowning, and they desperately need a different way of being.
 I wrote a few articles on teaching mindfulness to kids.
 Check them out here and here.

-Most mothers spend their free time judging themselves, their decisions, and actions, we worry we are repressing our kid’s potential, stifling or limiting them.
-When in fact, all this overstimulation and lack of time to be a “just a kid” could be what’s truly harming them.
+Most mothers spend their free time judging themselves, their decisions, and actions; we worry we are repressing our kid’s potential, stifling or limiting them.
+When in fact, all this overstimulation and lack of time to be “just a kid” could be what’s truly harming them.